nielskrijger/blog/posts/_2014-07-31-which-hypermedia-type-to-choose.md

         }]
     }

+In this example the `comment` maintains a reference to the blogpost it was posted in and the `id` is a sequential number incremented every time a comment is added to the blogpost.
+While you can argue whether this is good design or not; in practice such relationships are fairly common.

-In this example the combination of `id` and `blogId` would represent a compound key; only combined they identify the resource.
+The comment can only be identified by the combination of `id` and `blogId` and forms a compound key.
+This is incompatible with a single `id`-attribute.
 To adapt to JSON API you might change `id` to `commentId` and substitute `id` with a [surrogate key](http://en.wikipedia.org/wiki/Surrogate_key).

+Also, when using an UUID as an ID supporting requests like `GET http://api.example.com/persons/{id},{id},{id}` might cause you to hit the [2000-character limit](http://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers) for an URL.

 So while the `id` in JSON API might appear simple and elegant, its use might be limiting in advanced use cases.